CtrlK

 Specificity

-Names the domain (web search via Tavily API) and describes what it returns (results with content snippets, scores, metadata), but doesn't list multiple concrete actions beyond 'search' - it's a single capability described with some detail.
+Names the domain (web search via Tavily API) and describes what it returns (results with content snippets, scores, metadata), but doesn't list multiple concrete actions beyond 'search' - lacks specifics like filtering, advanced queries, or different search modes.

 2 / 3